-Principle Subject matter Human-centric Make it so that the individuals whose information is being used understand control of personal data protection policies and guarantee their right to consent to their personal data data being shared or to recant that consent The data subject (individual) as the point of integration Ensure that individuals become the hub of the information ecosystem Individual Allow individuals to be able to control how their personal data is managed, and empowerment provide them with the means (technical or otherwise) to do so Portability Make it possible so that individuals can freely and directly download their data and transmit it to third parties.
-The data provided must be structured, universally compatible and machine-readable Transparency and accountability Organizations using individuals' personal information must obtain those individuals' advance consent in advance, notifying them of the purpose for collecting and using their information and where it is to be used.
-Individuals are to be able to ascertain the status of their information as it is being processed and submit relevant inquiries Interoperability In order to lubricate the flow of information and prevent lock-in effects, it is critical to demand that common practices and standards be used in the broader personal data infrastructure (such as open APIs) so that individuals retain control over their data and the ability to move and repurpose it
+Principle Subject matter Human-centric Make it so that the individuals whose information is being used understand control of personal data protection policies and guarantee their right to consent to their personal data data being shared or to recant that consent The data subject (individual) as the Ensure that individuals become the bub of the information ecosystem point of Ensure that individuals become the hub of the information ecosystem integration Individual Allow individuals to be able to control how their personal data is managed, and empowerment provide them with the means (technical or otherwise) to do so Make it possible so that individuals can freely and directly download their data Portability and transmit it to third parties.
+The data provided must be structured, universally compatible and machine-readable Organizations using individuals' personal information must obtain those Transparency individuals' advance consent in advance, notifying them of the purpose for and accountability collecting and using their information and where it is to be used.
+Individuals are and accountability to be able to ascertain the status of their information as it is being processed and submit relevant inquiries In order to lubricate the flow of information and prevent lock-in effects, it is critical to demand that common practices and standards be used in the Interoperability broader personal data infrastructure (such as open APIs) so that individuals retain control over their data and the ability to move and repurpose it